 Obviously stay away from Fukushima prefecture and the north-east, and limit your time in Tokyo...
 But elsewhere in Japan (Osaka, Kyoto) is free from the effects of the radiation incident.

-Personally, I'd have no hesitation in going to Japan. over 8 years ago
+Personally, I'd have no hesitation in going to Japan. about 9 years ago

 Since getting to the office this morning, I've discovered this news piece: http://www.eco-business.com/news/japanese-rice-to-be-tested-for-radioactive-cesium/

 Authorities will be testing the rice crop for Cesium (doesn't mean they'll find it).
 But beef from Iwate prefecture also found to be contaminated.
 Hmmm.
-Phil over 8 years ago
+Phil about 9 years ago